WordPress/meta-environment/docs/troubleshooting.md

 * **My IDE (or other tool) doesn't recognize `wp-content` as a Git checkout:** Because `wp-content` is a symlink, you may need to open `vagrant.local/www/wordpress-meta-environment/meta-repository` as the project root, instead of `vagrant.local/www/wordpress-meta-environment/{site}/public_html`.
 Another option is to use Git from the command line.

-need troubleshooting tip that if your ide doesn't recognize project as git repo then open wme/meta-repository rather than wme/{site}/public_html

 ## Problems with specific sites